ChuquEmeka/ChuquEmeka/README.md

   # Hi, I’m Edeh Emeka N. 👋

-- 👀 I’m interested in R, Python and SQL
+- 👀 I’m interested in R, Python, SQL and Tableau
-- 🌱 I’m currently working and learning in the field Data Science
+- 🌱 I’m currently working and learning in the field of Data Science
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 You can reach me here or via any of my contacts below.
 <!---